wmhunt1/Coding-RPG/coding-rpg-react/README.md

     * then only puzzle
-    * archmage doesn't show up until afterwards wolf/bear fur armor lv 5? make chapel witch hut dialogue ferra can rejoin if ask companion dialogue in other places ferra comments if present during goblin mine quest
+    * archmage doesn't show up until afterwards wolf/bear fur armor lv 5? witch hut dialogue companion dialogue in other places

 possible content
 more damage modifers for prot types